Monday, 20 February 2023

 I looked like a shadow of my former self.

-I saw my face again on stainless steel elevator
+I saw my face again on the stainless steel elevator

-going up to the ward.
+going to the ward.
 I had lost three

 I thought the nurses were out to kill me.
 I even

-killing a patient and I was next.
+killing a patient and I was following.
 I was so paranoid.

-Those were very strange times.
-I had nothing on my mind, it
+Those were extraordinary times.
+I had nothing on my mind; it

-was empty like a newborn forty-five-year-old baby, didn’t know
+was empty, like a forty-five-year-old newborn who didn't know

 the difference between fantasy and reality.